What Does Weight Maintenance Mean? – Benefits and Strategies

 So whether it’s gaining or losing weight, weight maintenance means stopping.

-Rather than making big changes, weight maintenance allows you to maintain the weight of your body.
+Rather than making significant changes, weight maintenance allows you to maintain the weight of your body.

-This phase is crucial for you if you lose or increase some amount of weight.
+This phase is crucial for you if you lose or gain weight.
 Maintaining your weight will keep you in the exact shape that you want.

 Suppose you’ve lost some weight.
 However, now you either want to increase or decrease your current weight.

-In that case, you will have to maintain your weight with specific activities, habits, and mindsets.
+In that case, you must maintain your weight with specific activities, habits, and mindsets.

 Reaching Your Ideal Weight Goal